Year End is a Busy Time for Finance

 - Business travel allowances paid to employees (may be reportable on Form W-2)

 These year-end compliance issues are what I consider to be the most critical.
-You will have other quarterly and annual reports to complete, such as the Annual Financial report (I will cover it in another blog), but the deadline for that report is May 30th, which gives you another couple of months to prepare
+You will have other quarterly and annual reports to complete for various agencies such as Department of Labor & Industries, Employment Security, and the filing of the Annual Financial report (I will address the changes in financial reporting in a later blog post during February), but for now the January 31 deadline is coming up quickly.

-If you have any questions about your reporting requirements please do not hesitate to send an email inquiry to: firstname.lastname@example.org or call MRSC (206) 625-1300 and ask for Toni Nelson.
-Happy New Year everyone and welcome to 2017!
+If you have any questions about your reporting requirements or other finance issues, please do not hesitate to email me at email@example.com, use our Ask MRSC form, or call us at (206) 625-1300 or (800) 933-6772.
+Happy New Year and welcome to 2019!